carlosvin/carlosvin.github.io/posts/creating-custom-maven-plugin.rst

 Create an Integration Test Project
 ----------------------------------

+It is a project we use to execute custom plugin goals, so we can validate if it produces the expected output.

-There are 3 important files, those match with AAA_ pashes ("Arrange-Act-Assert"):
+There are 3 important files that matche with AAA_ phases ("Arrange-Act-Assert"):

 - `src/it/md-html/pom.xml [Arrange] <https://github.com/carlosvin/blog-maven-plugin/blob/master/src/it/md-html/pom.xml>`_ which has the project using our custom plugin.
-- `src/it/md-html/invoker.properties [Act] <https://github.com/carlosvin/blog-maven-plugin/blob/master/src/it/md-html/invoker.properties>`_ will define how test project will be executed, for which goals.
+- `src/it/md-html/invoker.properties [Act] <https://github.com/carlosvin/blog-maven-plugin/blob/master/src/it/md-html/invoker.properties>`_ will define how test project will be executed.
 - `src/it/md-html/verify.groovy [Assert] <https://github.com/carlosvin/blog-maven-plugin/blob/master/src/it/md-html/verify.groovy>`_ is the script to check that plugin execution generated expected results.

 pom.xml (Arrange)